Guide To the Best Historic and Cultural Attractions in Philadelphia Pennsylvania

 Philadelphia is rich in Revolutionary War history, telling the vivid story of the fight for freedom from British rule.
 This was where the Declaration of Independence and U.S. Constitution were signed.

 There's an abundance of historic sites in Philadelphia advertised as "the first" or "the oldest."
 In fact, in 2015, Philadelphia became the first and only city in the United States to be listed as a UNESCO Heritage City.
-You can truly take Franklin's advice and "learn" through visiting and absorbing its history lessons.

 But there’s so much more to do in Philadelphia than take a twirl around the Liberty Bell.
 Philadelphia is home to a thriving art and foodie scene.
 You can explore some of the country’s most unique museums – from the luminous Impressionist paintings at the Barnes Foundation to the creepy jaw-dropping Mutter Museum to the ubiquitous street murals.